In this article, we will explain what is Spring Boot.

 As I mentioned earlier

-Spring Boot is built on top of Spring framework.
+Spring Boot is built on top of the Spring framework.
 They work together to get the job done.

 - Spring framework was built keeping flexibility in mind to enable developers to integrate with different frameworks.
 With the advent of newer frameworks, rightly configuring them became a fuss.
-Whereas Boot’s primary focus is on reducing the configuration and code so that developers can focus more on the crucial parts of their application.
+Whereas its primary focus is on reducing the configuration and code so that developers can focus more on the crucial parts of their application.

 Spring Bootprovides an auto-configuration facility (tries to automatically configure the application based on the jars added).